-The Ladies of the Philharmonia Chorus took part in a performance of Holst's The Planets at the Royal Festival Hall on Sunday 20 October.
+The Philharmonia Chorus took part in a performance of Mozart's Requiem with the English Chamber Orchestra at the Royal Festival Hall at 7.30pm on Friday 25 September.

 The Chorus was joined by soprano Stephanie Edwards, mezzo-soprano Kitty Whately, tenor Leonel Pinheiro, and bass Matthew Stiff.
 The performance was conducted by Robin Newton.

 On Friday 12 and Saturday 13 June the Philharmonia Chorus took part in the world première of Breakfast at Tiffany's Live at the Royal Albert Hall, London.
 The 1961 classic romantic comedy was shown with Henry Mancini's Academy Award-winning score, with the Philharmonia Film Orchestra and the Philharmonia Chorus conducted by Justin Freer.